-- Tiger Leaping Gorge: one of the deepest canyons in the world and part of a UNESCO natural preservation area.
+- Tiger Leaping Gorge is one of the deepest canyons in the world and part of a UNESCO natural preservation area.

-The weather of Yunnan Province is as varied as its terrain, with a temperate/mountainous zone to the north/west, a tropical zone to the south, and a subtropical zone in between.
+The weather of Yunnan Province is as varied as its terrain, with a temperate mountainous zone in the west, a tropical zone to the south, and a subtropical zone in between.

 Colorful Minority Cultures